 - Improve continually.

-The ERP system including the finance management, Supply Chain anagement and human resource management.
-So the implement of the ERP system should be the change of the whole company management.
+The ERP system including finance management, Supply Chain management and human resource management.
+So the implementation of the ERP system should be the change of the whole company management.
 It is better to hire a professional consulting company to do the case.
-They can help you to analysis your business, and they are familiar with the different ERP system.
+They can help you to analyze your business, and they are familiar with the different ERP systems.
 So by reading this article, we can find the key factor of the successful implementation of the ERP system.
 That is looking the ERP system as the innovation of the company management.
 Not only look the ERP system as software can make any decision.